SwiftJava/SwiftJava/README.md

     git clone https://github.com/SwiftJava/SwiftJava.git --recurse-submodules
 ```

-This project contains the pre-generated java frameworks and an example macOS app using
+This project contains the pre-generated java frameworks, an example macOS app using
 JDBC and a command line project with assorted AWT and Swing source.
 Development inside
 Xcode uses the legacy "JavaVM" framework which requires Apple's JVM downloadable from: